the-watchmaker/the-watchmaker/README.md

-### About

 I'm a product-UX-focused full-stack developer based in Vancouver, Canada 🇨🇦.
-I am on my journey to become a product designer (who can code) at the moment.
-I live on a 6-acre farm working as a professional butler for my cat🐈.
-This repo is solely for my "personal" tech interests.

 ### What I'm currently into these days (Feb, 2023)
 1. Creating design systems with good old CSS🎨